 Consider the reality of a 2:15 AM plumbing failure.
 The homeowner is standing in an inch of water.
 The sound of property destruction is loud and immediate.
 They search "water damage repair near me" on their phone and click the first organic or paid result.

 If your phone system routes them to a standard ringing tone for longer than 15 seconds, the anxiety spikes.
 If a voice finally answers but says, "Please hold," the caller hangs up.
-They will not wait.
-They will immediately locate another vendor who offers instant relief.
-To understand the broader impact of this metric, review our analysis on lead response times across various service sectors.
+They usually will not wait.
+They will often locate another vendor who offers a clearer next step.
+To understand the broader impact of this metric, look at the broader speed-to-lead pattern across emergency service categories.

 Traditional answering services are shared across hundreds of businesses.
 At 2 AM, one operator might be handling a tow truck dispatch in Ohio, a plumbing call in Texas, and your water mitigation emergency in Florida.
-The operator is structurally incapable of providing an instant, dedicated response to your specific operational needs.
+The operator is rarely set up to provide an instant, dedicated response to your specific operational needs.

 Signal 2: The Empathy Deficit in Third-Party Services